bmegli/ev3dev-mapping-ui/README.md

 After First EV3 Step:
 1. Follow printed instructions on EV3 (if any)
 2. On PC open ev3dev-mapping-ui in Unity
-    - open corresponding Test Scene and select `Robot` game object
+    - open corresponding Test Scene for the hardware and select `Robot` game object
     - in `Network` component set `Host Ip` to your PC ip and `Robot Ip` to your EV3 ip
-    - hit 'Play' button
+    - hit `Play` button

 ### Mapping/Scanning